 Unfortunately, finding a contract that ticks all the outside IR35 boxes can be extremely challenging.
 It's something that I've personally been struggling with for years, but the incoming changes to IR35 regulation create a huge opportunity to find contracts that are truly outside IR35 both in contract and in practice.
 You just need to know where to look.

-Ways to find an outside IR35 contract
+Ways to find contracts outside IR35

 1. Focus on smaller clients